All About Supari: Its English Name, Pronunciation, Meaning, and More - Rezeki Mandiri Global

 Supari and Paan

-Supari is closely associated with paan, a popular chewable preparation made by wrapping betel leaves around a combination of areca nut, slaked lime, catechu, and sometimes other flavoring agents.
-Paan is traditionally consumed after meals, as a mouth freshener, and for its potential digestive properties.
+Supari is closely related to paan, a prevalent chewable preparation made by wrapping betel leaves around areca nut mixed with slaked lime, catechu and sometimes other flavors.
+In most parts, paan is consumed after meals as mouth freshener and for its digestive properties.

 Supari in Indonesia